marxin/texi2rst-generated/sphinx/gcc/ibm-rs-6000-and-powerpc-options.rst

   Generate (do not generate) code that will run in privileged state.

-.. option:: -mblock-ops-unaligned-vsx, -block-ops-unaligned-vsx
-.. option:: -no-block-ops-unaligned-vsx
+.. option:: -mblock-ops-unaligned-vsx, -block-ops-unaligned-vsx, -no-block-ops-unaligned-vsx

   Generate (do not generate) unaligned vsx loads and stores for inline expansion of ``memcpy`` and ``memmove``.